NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Shelyn - Moderate Boon.md

-**Moderate Boon** You are inspired to create great works and become a virtuoso at all arts.
+You are inspired to create great works and become a virtuoso at all arts.
 You gain the [[Feats/Specialty Crafting|Specialty Crafting]] feat and the [[Feats/Virtuosic Performer|Virtuosic Performer]] feat in all categories of Crafting and Performance.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*